PaulKinlan/paul.kinlan.me/content/2106-12-28-whither-flash.markdown

 and PPAPI (in Chrome at least) and in many cases it wasn't worth it &mdash;
-Silverlight never migrated to PPAPI, [QuakeLive moved native and into Steam](http://www.vg247.com/2015/10/28/quake-live-migrated-to-steamworks-no-more-free-to-play-option/) &mdash; as such the web on desktop has slowly been losing features with the exception of embedded Flash, more importantly the removal of plugins has been [shifting users between browsers](http://www.theinquirer.net/inquirer/news/2383624/google-will-kill-microsoft-silverlight-in-chrome-by-disabling-npapi-plug-in) or back into native apps.
+Silverlight never migrated to PPAPI, [QuakeLive moved native and into Steam](http://www.vg247.com/2015/10/28/quake-live-migrated-to-steamworks-no-more-free-to-play-option/) &mdash; and as such the web on desktop has slowly been losing features with the exception of embedded Flash, more importantly the removal of plugins has been [shifting users between browsers](http://www.theinquirer.net/inquirer/news/2383624/google-will-kill-microsoft-silverlight-in-chrome-by-disabling-npapi-plug-in) or back into native apps.

-Mobile has been a different story altogether &mdash; Ignore the follies of Android supporting Flash &mdash; Mobile has had no plug-in model for the web *(well, it might have view WebView, but I will deal with that in another post.)*
+Mobile has been a different story altogether &mdash; ignore the follies of Android supporting Flash &mdash; Mobile has had no plug-in model for the web *(well, it might have with WebView, but I will deal with that in another post.)*

 All of this will be coming to a head in 2017 with something that has been coined as "HTML5 By Default" on desktop and it will require developers to make some